AsahiLinux/docs/Tethered-Boot-Setup-(For-Developers).md

 ## Introduction
-This guide will walk you though the steps required to set up your Apple Silicon Mac for booting a Linux kernel in a dual boot environment with macOS.
+This guide will walk you through the steps required to set up your Apple Silicon Mac for booting a Linux kernel in a dual boot environment with macOS.
 As we all have our preferred userspace environments, this guide does not prescribe any particular distribution's root filesystem or AArch64 installation procedure.
 Instead, acquiring and pointing the kernel to a root filesystem is left as an exercise for the reader.

 This guide is intended specifically for kernel developers and advanced users who wish to assist in testing patches in the <a href="https://github.com/AsahiLinux/linux">`linux-asahi`</a> branch.
 Building a kernel is outside the scope of this guide.
 If you are here, you should be capable of building an AArch64 kernel by yourself.
 A somewhat sane `.config` can be found at [[DesktopKernel]].
-Keep in mind that m1n1 expects a gzipped kernel image, your target machine's Device Tree, and will also optionally take a gzipped initramfs.
+Keep in mind that m1n1 expects a gzipped kernel image, your target machine's Device Tree, and will also optionally take a gzipped _initramfs_.

-If you are an end user after nice desktop Linux experience on their Apple Silicon Mac, this guide is not for you.
+If you are an end-user after a nice desktop Linux experience on their Apple Silicon Mac, this guide is not for you.
 Support for these machines is not yet at a point where it is ready for production use, or even your average power user.
 See [[Feature Support]] for what works and what doesn't (hint: most things you would expect from a modern desktop do not work yet or are unstable).

 ## Hardware Requirements